 The key demographic assumption was the allowance made for longevity.
 The life expectancy assumption was based on the Fund's Vita Curves alongside future improvements based on the CMI 2019 model with an allowance for smoothing of recent mortality experience and a long-term rate of improvement of 1.5% p.a.
 Based on these assumptions, the average future life expectancies at age 65 are as follows:

 Males Females

-Current Pensioners 21.5 23.9
+Current Pensioners 21.5 years 23.9 years

-Future Pensioners 23.2 26.1] {Cu}
+Future Pensioners 23.2 years 26.1 years